Lung Research Florida

 Same-day physician referral processing with eligibility assessment typically completed within 48 hours

-Our specialized research coordinators are available to discuss these breakthrough studies and determine eligibility for these cutting-edge therapies.
+Our specialized research coordinators are available to discuss these studies and determine your eligibility.
 All consultations are free, confidential, and available in English and Spanish.

 Research Enrollment